pdrummond/pauldrummond.dev/src/posts/on-interviewing.md

 experience as that makes it easier for them to choose ideal examples from stories they have already mentioned in their CV summary.

-Here are some more guidelines I follow for getting the best out of the
+Here are some more guidelines I try to follow for getting the best out of the
 discussion:

-1. I always have some questions prepared beforehand but I try to avoid generic questions - they should be always be based on the candidate’s CV if possible.
+1. I always have some questions prepared beforehand just in case as a back-up but I try to avoid generic questions - they should be always be based on the candidate’s CV if possible.

 2. I try to steer candidates towards talking about high level concepts in a back-and-forth chat format rather than short, specific answers to low-level